danielmcgraw/danielmcgraw.com/_posts/2011-04-11-4-Reasons-You-Should-Be-Blogging-With-Jekyll.md

 4. ### Geek Cred ###
 Jekyll is just plain cool, fun and super hackable.
 I'm constantly being suprised with what people are doing with Jekyll ([3N](http://iancollins.me/)).

-Start Hacking on it and see what you come up with.
+Start hacking on it and see what you come up with.